 Lion Cub

 Anyone who has seen the Lion King needs no convincing that a lion cub is one of the cutest baby animals.
 It is a heartbreaking statistic – the lion population in Africa has decreased by 90% in the last century.
-When they once roamed Asia and Africa, they are extinct in 26 countries across Africa.
+Where they once roamed Asia and Africa, they are extinct in 26 countries across Africa.

 Adopt your lion here: